June 22, Reading 2 – Hosea 11:12-14:9

 SJA Notes

 * Dear God, please write Your word on our hearts today.
-Please plant it deep within us, and grow it, that we might bear much fruit.
+Please plant it deep within us, and grow it, that we might be good soil and bear much fruit.

 “For now they will say: ‘We have no king, for we do not fear the LORD; and a king – what could he do for us?'”

-How much we see this around us today.
+We see this attitude around us today.
 People railing against God, rejecting Him and His goodness and wisdom.

 “They utter mere words; with empty oaths they make covenants;”

-We see this so true right now!
+We see this very clearly right now!
 Empty oaths, making covenants that hold no weight, that have no substance.

 Think of the vast ocean of folly we see today.
 People trying to find peace or joy in the lie of sin.